Rummy (2014 film)

-Rummy is a 2014 Indian Tamil-language romantic comedy drama film co-produced and directed by debutant Balakrishnan .K.
-It features Vijay Sethupathi, Inigo Prabhakar, Aishwarya Rajesh, Gayathrie Shankar, Soori and Joe Malloori.
-The music was composed by D. Imman with editing by Raja Mohammad and cinematography by C. Premkumar.
+Rummy is a 2014 Indian Tamil-language romantic action thriller film co-produced and directed by debutant Balakrishnan K. It features Vijay Sethupathi, Inigo Prabhakar, Aishwarya Rajesh, Gayathrie Shankar, Soori and Joe Malloori.
+The music was composed by D. Imman with editing by Raja Mohammad and cinematography by Premkumar Chandran.
 The story revolves around college students, Sakthi and Joseph, fall in love with girls of the same family.
 When the family learns about the love affairs, they are ready to go to any length to save their honour.

 The film was shot around Pudukottai, Karaikudi and Thanjavur.

-Rummy released on 31 January 2014 to moderate reviews.
+Rummy released on 31 January 2014 to mixed reviews.

 Plot

 Sakthi attends a college in Sivagangai, where he meets classmates Joseph and Meenakshi.
 Sakthi and Joseph are roommates and are very close.
 Meanwhile, Sakthi falls in love with Meenakshi, who happens to be the daughter of Periyavar, the headman of a nearby village.
 Periyavar and his family are practitioners of casteism to the extent of killing anyone involved in an inter-caste marriage.
 Meenakshi fears her father would kill Sakthi if he found out about her relationship with him.
 Sakthi and Joseph are expelled from the college hostel following a fight with another classmate, after which they go to Meenakshi’s.
 Joseph meets Swarna in the village and develops a liking for which is reciprocated.
 It is revealed that Swarna is actually Meenakshi's elder sister.
 Periyavar finds about Swarna’s love affair and makes plans to kill Joseph.

 However, Joseph and Swarna elope from the village and get married with the help of Sakthi and Meenakshi.
 Periyavar’s henchmen track them down and beat up Joseph.
 In the process, Joseph is killed, and Swarna is taken back to her village and locked up in a room.
 In the meantime, Periyavar discovers Meenakshi's love affair and makes plans to kill Sakthi.
 An angered Swarna kills Periyavar with a sickle before he can kill Sakthi, effectively ending Periyavar’s honor killing practice.
-Sakthi and Meenakshi areunited at the end.
+Sakthi and Meenakshi are united at the end.

 Cast

+As per the film's opening credits: